denisyurin/GALIC/README.md

 Yurin D. & Springel, V. An iterative method for the construction of N-body galaxy models in collisionless equilibrium.
 MNRAS, 2014. (preprint: http://arxiv.org/abs/1402.1623).
 Users of the code are kindly asked to cite the paper if they make use of the code.

-The update version is not fully tested and released "as is", without any guarantees or warrantees.
+The updated version is not fully tested and released "as is", without any guarantees or warrantees.
 To get support, please open a new issue.

 Copyright (c) 2014-2017 by Volker Springel and Denis Yurin